jonorichards/jonorichards.github.io/_projects/2025-02-30-AndBreathe.md

 </div>

 To develop the tech for this project I made use of TouchDesigner, Ableton Live and Arduino/ESP32 microcontrollers.
 I used sensor data from public interaction with the 6 zones of play, to affect changes in both sound and light at each zone as well as globally across its architecture.
-The beautiful wooden architecture (made from bent Ash) was crafted by the amazing Pete Gunson, with whom I also worked closely on the hardware implementation.
+The beautiful wooden structure (made from bent Ash) was crafted by the amazing Pete Gunson, with whom I also worked closely on the hardware implementation.
 The interactive soundtrack was produced by Eleanor Hooper who also worked with me on it's implementation.
 .
 <div class="gallery" data-columns="1">
 	<img src="/images/jono/oldham1.jpg">